Knowledge Exchange projects

 Initiated by former Senior Lecturer in Education Alastair Loadman and supported by University of Winchester students (many of whom live in Stanmore), this walking football club for older residents of the Stanmore estate in Winchester has been delivering significant social, psychological and physiological health benefits.
 It is currently run by community members who are aiming to formalise the work by building relationships with national walking football associations and societies.

 Funded by the Big Lottery Fund and European Social Fund (ESF), the University is one of the partners in Inspiring Enterprise within which the project Building Better Opportunities programme sits.
 The team works with unemployed and economically inactive graduates to help those interested in creating and running their own social or commercial enterprise.

-The funding will be used to continue the student enterprise programme, started in April 2017.
-The initiative is currently funded by Building Better Opportunities, until December 2019.
-The project aims to support and guide students and unemployed graduates who want to start a business or work freelance.
-There will be a range of skill/knowledge development workshops for participants, as well as 6 hours of mentoring from an entrepreneur.
+The funding was used to continue the student enterprise programme, started in April 2017.
+The initiative was funded by Building Better Opportunities until December 2019.
+The project supported and guided students and unemployed graduates who wanted to start a business or work freelance with a range of skill/knowledge development workshops as well as 6 hours of mentoring from an entrepreneur.

 To date, we have recruited 100 participants, held 80 workshops and created 52 mentor/mentee relationships.
 We have so far seen 20 of our participants (20%) start their own business or create a community interest company, with many others planning to do so once they have graduated.

 2019-20 Knowledge Exchange projects

 In 2019-20, due to the Covid-19 pandemic, the University's Research and Knowledge Exchange Centre focussed on providing HEIF extension funding to the 2018-19 projects; see above for details.